bevyengine/rfcs/rfcs/57-deferred-mutation-queries.md

 ## Summary

-Easy and predictable way of defering component mutations to increase parallelity.
+Easy and predictable way of deferring component mutations to increase parallelity.

 ## Motivation